-liberal education is usually specified.
+Premedical.
+Requirements for admission to medical school vary somewhat from one medical school to another and change from time to time, but a well-balanced liberal education is usually specified.
 Any major will do; choose a major according to your interests.
 Some aptitude and university training in science and English are essential in medicine.
-The minimum requirements in these subjects specified by most medical schools can be satisfied by specific courses in biology (BIOSC 1A-B), chemistry (CHEM 1A-B, 128A-B, 129A and often 129B), physics (PHYS 2A-B), and two semesters of English.
+The minimum requirements in these subjects specified by most medical schools can be satisfied by specific courses in biology (BIOL 1A-B), chemistry (CHEM 1A-B, 128A-B, 129A and often 129B), physics (PHYS 2A-B), and two semesters of English.
 A course in biochemistry is often required or strongly recommended.
-Courses in physiology, genetics, molecular biology, immunology, and cell biology are also recommended and may be helpful in preparation for the Medical College Admission Test (MCAT).
+Courses in physiology, genetics, molecular biology, immunology, and cell biology may be helpful in preparation for the Medical College Admission Test (MCAT).
 Also, some facility with mathematical concepts is usually expected; one semester of calculus and one semester of statistics will meet the requirements for most medical schools.
-Because of competition for admission to medical schools, a grade point average above 3.5 is highly desirable.
+Because of competition for admission to medical schools, a grade point average of about 3.6 is highly desirable.
 The MCAT is required before students can be accepted into medical school.
-It is recommended that the MCAT be taken and application for medical school be made about one year before anticipated matriculation into medical school.
+It is recommended that the MCAT be taken and application for medical school be made at least one year before anticipated matriculation into medical school.